 One of the most highly contested issues in divorce is the division of property, assets and debts.
 California is a community property state and there is a presumption that property acquired during the marriage belongs to both of the spouses.
 However, there are times when assets or debts acquired during the marriage may be the separate property of one spouse.
 The attorneys at Aitchison & Emery can help you determine the characterization of your assets and debts so that you may obtain an equitable division of property.

 In some cases neither parent is able to provide proper care of a child, or it is not in the child's best interest to live with a parent.
 In these situation, a guardianship may help.

 Under certain circumstances, grandparents may be entitled to visitation with their grandchildren.
 If you would like to learn about your visitation rights as a grandparent, make an appointment with the attorneys at Aitchison & Emery today.

 If the other parent has abandoned your child for at least a year with no contact and no provision for support, and your new spouse wishes to adopt, you may be eligible for a step-parent adoption.
 If the adopted person is over the age of 18 years, the adoption process is simple, quick and inexpensive.

 - Restraining Orders

 Domestic violence is abuse or threats of abuse when the person being abused and the abuser are or have been in an intimate relationship such as marriage, dating, living together, or having a child together, or are closely related by blood or by marriage such as family members.
 Domestic Violence includes behavior such as harassing, stalking, threatening, or hitting someone, disturbing someone's peace, or destroying someone's personal property.
-The Law Office of Casey Aitchison may help you obtain or defend against a restraining order under the Domestic Violence Prevention Act, depending upon the circumstances.
+The attorneys at Aitchison & Emery may help you obtain or defend against a restraining order under the Domestic Violence Prevention Act, depending upon the circumstances.